Resize Text: |

 (iii) be a registered Family Physician in Singapore

-For Step-down Care (VWOs, Community Hospitals, Hospices), supervisors must:
+For Step-down Care (Voluntary Welfare Organisations (VWOs), Community Hospitals (CHs), Hospices), supervisors must:

 (i) be fully registered with SMC; and

-(ii) have at least 5 years of experience in relevant hospital/community services (VWOs, community hospitals, hospices) in Singapore; OR
+(ii) have at least 5 years of experience in relevant hospital/community services (VWOs, CHs, Hospices) in Singapore; OR

 (iii) be an on-site registered Family Physician or Specialist (e.g. Geriatrician, Palliative Medicine Physician, Rehabilitation Physician, General Physician) in Singapore.